Betamethasone/calcipotriene (On the skin)

-- Make sure your doctor knows if you use other steroid medicines (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®) or if you receive light therapy for your psoriasis.
+- Some foods and medicines can affect how betamethasone/calcipotriene works.
+Tell your doctor if you are using other steroid medicines (including dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone) or if you receive light therapy for your psoriasis.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, Cushing syndrome, diabetes, any skin or scalp infection, or thin skin at the site to be treated.
-Tell your doctor if you have a calcium metabolism disorder or other types of psoriasis (such as erythrodermic, exfoliative, or pustular psoriasis).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Cushing syndrome, diabetes, any skin or scalp infection, or thin skin at the site to be treated.

 Possible Side Effects While Using This Medicine